Featured in

 Negar Azimi, London, 2014.
 Courtesy: Bidoun magazine; photograph: Jon Stanley Austin

 Negar Azimi There was a distinct shift when Tirdad came on board, more self-reflexivity vis-à-vis what it means to produce a magazine that is geographically defined as ‘Arts and Culture from the Middle East’.
-Tirdad had recently put together an exhibition at Centre d’Art Contemporain in Geneva called ‘Ethnic Marketing’ [2004] in which he engaged these very ideas.
+Tirdad had recently put together an exhibition at Centre d’Art Contemporain in Geneva called ‘Ethnic Marketing’ [2004] in which he engaged these questions.
 A lot of his ideas began to imbue the project – the perks and pitfalls of the geographic rubric.

 Tirdad Zolghadr I was approached by Negar and Lisa around 2004, when I was working on ‘Ethnic Marketing’.
 It was meant as a critique of Okwui Enwezor’s Documenta 11 [2002], and all the excitement around the introduction of postcolonialism.
 It was a bit snarky.
 I mention this because it haunted my collaboration with Bidoun.